 The 19th-century utilitarian philosopher John Stuart Mill (1806-1873) argues that it is.
 His argument is notorious because some critics charge that it contains obvious errors.
 This essay considers whether Mill really makes elementary blunders.

 Mill’s name for the claim that only happiness is valuable for its own sake is the “principle of utility.”
 This is ripe for confusion.

 Mill offers this claim in the course of discussing the moral theory called utilitarianism.
-Utilitarianism says that actions are right if they would maximize the total amount of happiness in the world in the long run.
-Otherwise they’re wrong.
+In its simplest form, utilitarianism says that actions are right if they would maximize the total amount of happiness in the world in the long run; otherwise they’re wrong.

 Yet Mill’s principle of utility doesn’t directly concern the morality of actions.
 Instead it concerns what’s “desirable as an end.”
 It’s the foundation of Mill’s utilitarianism, not the theory itself.
 This subtlety often goes unnoticed.